 Still not feeling it?
 You want to help but don’t have the dough?
 Please turn off your ad-blockers on this site so you can support an independent author. 🙂

 A wordsmith with her head in the clouds, Stephanie Tillman keeps her fingers in a little bit of everything.
 This go-getter started writing at a young age, and her first publication was a short story (“Unscrewed”) in the anthology “Blood and Guts.”
-She maintains a strong social-media presence among readers and writers, with more than 18,200 followers on her writing-focused Tumblr (“Why Aren’t You Writing?”).
+She maintains a strong social-media presence among readers and writers, with over 19,400 followers on her writing-focused Tumblr (“Why Aren’t You Writing?”).

 - I am extremely determined when it comes to reaching my goals.

 - I do professional work as an editor, proofreader, writer, and more–and I love every bit of it!

 - My work as an editor is in the acknowledgements for a book about leadership.